mekh/eth-sci/README.md

 # Ethereum Smart Contract Interface
-A NodeJS library for compiling, deploying, and interacting with the smart contracts.
+A NodeJS library for compiling, deploying, and interacting with smart contracts.
 It is built on top of the [web3](https://www.npmjs.com/package/web3) library.

 The sole purpose of this project is to simplify a backend/dAapp development process, as a result, to save tons of time.